ZaidArshad/Laps/README.md

 ## Running Recorded Routes
 To run a recorded route the user must click the arrow at the bottom to show the list of routes.
 When clicked, a visual path will display on the map and the camera will pan to it.
 The timer will commence 3 seconds after the start button is pressed.

+## Posting a New Best Time
+When a new best time is posted a little text pop up will show up with the time and can be dismissed with a simple click.